Parag000/Parag000/README.md

 # 💫 About Me:
-I'm Parag, an engineer who thrives on curiosity and creativity.
-Growing up, I wasn’t the traditional student; I often found myself more fascinated by dismantling toys and solving puzzles than by textbooks.
-While my academic journey had its struggles, these experiences shaped my unconventional approach to problem-solving.
+I’m Parag, an engineer who’s never quite fit into the traditional mold.
+Growing up in Bangalore, I wasn’t the best student, and school didn’t exactly capture my interest.
+My real education happened at home, dismantling toys to understand motors, losing myself in hours of origami, and constructing rock stacks and card towers.
+I wasn’t driven by grades or fitting in—I was driven by the thrill of building things, even if no one else understood why.

 My passion for building led me to earn a degree in AI & ML, where I discovered that true engineering involves more than just coding—it's about architecting solutions that resonate with users.
 I faced challenges in communication and storytelling, which drove me to pursue a master’s degree in Data Analytics to refine these skills.